5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/README.md

 	PS/2|[**~~VoodooPS2-ALPS~~**](https://github.com/SkyrilHD/VoodooPS2-ALPS)|For ALPS 	Touchpads.
 Adds support for Magic Touchpad 2 emulation in order to use macOS native 	driver instead of handling all gestures itself.</br>**NOTE**: Now fully integrated into **VoodooPS2Controller**.

 ### About I2C and USB Touchpads (Haswell and newer)
 **I2C** (Inter-Integrated Circuit or eye-squared-C) and USB devices have gained widespread adoption due to Microsoft's Precision Trackpad requirements.
+Touchpads will usually be I2C, while touchscreens will usually be USB.
+VoodooI2C and it's satellites can be used for both I2C and USB devices, though I2C devices will usually require ACPI patching.

 #### Required Kexts